 “That explains why you write about the 50’s.”

 “Not the 60’s I know.
 So, you won’t work with Tim?”

 “Then from now on, you are no longer involved with the movie’s music, including the soundtrack and the band that will be cast.”

-Landis went to a file and pulled out Miller’s contract.
+Landis goes to a file and pulls out Miller’s contract.

 “You see that sign on my door.
 It says ‘Director.’
 This is your contract.
 It says you are a screenwriter.
 It doesn’t say you have artistic control.
 It says you are paid to put your ideas on paper and to change the words as the Studio sees fit, specifically how the Director wants them.”